TiBillet/Lespass/booking/doc/tibillet-booking-spec.md

 |                 |              | deadline                                     |
 +-----------------+--------------+----------------------------------------------+

-### Volunteer (backoffice)
+### 7.4 Volunteer Backoffice

 The volunteer backoffice is managed entirely by the Django admin panel.
 No custom views are required for resource management, weekly openings, calendars, or booking administration.

 Django admin registration: